-Specify the maximum transfer rate you want curl to use.
+Specify the maximum transfer rate you want curl to use - for both downloads and uploads.
 This feature is useful if you have a limited pipe and you'd like your transfer not to use your entire bandwidth.
+To make it slower than it otherwise would be.